kyfrostbyte/cse210-group/unit05-cycle/README.md

 TODO:

+1) Spawn 2 cycles --DONE: A.A.
+2) Make it so color and spawn location of cycles can be passed into constructor --DONE: A.A.
+3) Add keybinds for 2nd Cycle --DONE: A.A.
-1) Make snakes spawn in the correct location --DONE: G.W.
+4) Make snakes spawn in the correct location --DONE: G.W.
-2) Fix collision so snakes die if their head touchs the other snake --DONE: G.W.
+5) Fix collision so snakes die if their head touchs the other snake --DONE: G.W.
+6) Make snake leave a "trail" of some sorts --DONE: G.W.
+7) Center "Game Over" message -- DONE: A.A.

+8) Add power up item

 2.1) Clean up code and make any additional improvements.
-3) Make snake leave a "trail" of some sorts --DONE: G.W.
-4) Add score mechanic?

 # Cycle
-Write Description
+Two Cycles compete in the ulitmate game of skill.
+As they cycles move, they leave a an untouchable trail in their wake.
+If the opposing cycle touches this in any way, they lose.
+Play smart, make quick decisions, and force the other cycle to run into your trail!